nickmcgreivy/FOCUSADD/tests/validateWithFocus/README.md

 The axis file is in focusadd/initFiles/axes/defaultAxis.txt.
 It has an epsilon value of 1.0, a minor radius of 0.1, N_rotate = 0 and zeta_off = 0.0.

+The files are:

+validateFocus.hdf5 : Stores the coil result from FOCUSADD

+validateFocus.txt : Stores the loss function value as a function of time from FOCUSADD

+coils.out.txt : Coil result in .txt format from FORTRAN code